mulesoft-labs/api-console-builder/README.md

 [![Build Status](https://travis-ci.org/mulesoft-labs/api-console-builder.svg?branch=master)](https://travis-ci.org/mulesoft-labs/api-console-builder)

-__api-console-builder__ allows you to generate production ready build of Salesforce (former MuleSoft) API Console.
+__api-console-builder__ allows you to generate production ready build of MuleSoft API Console.

 On a high level, you can build the API console as a standalone application or as a web component.
 Web component version is based on version 1 of web components